digideskio/support-tools/ftdc/README.md

 for two reasons:

-* Fixed overheads, including general zlib overhead and the overhead of the full sample are amortized over a larger number o fdelta samples.
+* Fixed overheads, including general zlib overhead and the overhead of the full sample are amortized over a larger number of delta samples.

 * The samples are transposed so that all samples for a given metric are adjacent.
 Since a given metric will tend to have similar deltas